AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/99_lab.rst

 Nested Arrays Problem
 -------------------------

-Copy the code below to https://play.rust-lang.org/ and implement the function.
+Copy the code below, and implement the function.
 This function only operates on 3x3 matrices.

 .. code:: rust